mohitahlawat2001/shiny-octo-planner-app/README.md

 The `QuoteWidget` component is a valuable addition to the planner app as it offers users a source of inspiration and motivation through random quotes.
 By integrating this widget, users can receive a new quote with a click of a button, enhancing their planning experience with meaningful and uplifting content.
 The widget fetches quotes from the Quotable API, presenting them in a visually appealing layout with clear separation between the quote content and author.
 The widget's design is complemented by the provided CSS file, ensuring proper styling and a consistent look.
 By incorporating the `QuoteWidget`, users can access daily doses of inspiration, empowering them to stay focused and positive throughout their planning endeavors.

+## Contributing

+If you'd like to contribute, please fork the repository and create a pull request.
+You can also open an issue for any bug reports or feature requests.

+---

+Feel free to reach out with any questions or feedback.
+Happy calculating! 🧮